Nelson Wang: China Garden

 Wang branched out from his job at the CCI in 1983 to start his own restaurant.
 His restaurant gained popularity, and won various awards proclaiming it "India's best restaurant".
-Wang and China Garden have also been credited with inventing or popularizing a number of other Indian Chinese dishes, including Creamy Corn Cream, Chicken Lollipops, Date Pancakes and Hot and Sour Soup.
+Wang and China Garden have also been credited with inventing or popularizing a number of other Indian Chinese dishes, including creamy corn cream, chicken lollipops, date pancakes and hot and sour soup.
 He and his sons Henry and Eddie would go on to open several restaurants in various parts of India, including Mumbai, Delhi, Gurugram, Hyderabad, Bangalore, Pune and Goa.
 It is available in Nepal also in Kathmandu.

 The restaurant encountered trouble in 1999, when a court ordered him to close it for violating Coastal Regulation Zone rules about building floor area, in a case that took more than fourteen years.
 A Rediff columnist criticised the ruling as making "no sense".
 He reopened the restaurant at the Crossroads Mall in August 2000.

+Since then, China garden has reopened in its original location at Om Chambers.